bosun-monitor/bosun/docs/configuration.md

 #### backends

 * tsdbHost: OpenTSDB host.
 Must be GZIP-aware (use the [next branch](https://github.com/opentsdb/opentsdb/tree/next)).
 Can specify both host and port: `tsdb-host:4242`.
 Defaults to port 4242 if no port specified.
-If you use opentsdb without relaying the data through Bosun currently the following won't work (and this isn't something we officially suport):
+If you use opentsdb without relaying the data through Bosun currently the following won't work (and this isn't something we officially support):
   * Tag value glob matching, for example `avg:metric.name{tag=something-*}`.
-However single asterists like `tag=*` will stil work.
+However single asterisks like `tag=*` will still work.
   * The items page.
   * The graph page's tag list.
 * tsdbVersion: Defaults to 2.1 if not present.
 Should always be specified as Number.Number.
 Various OpenTSDB features are added with newer versions.